brucify/rebar3_rustler/README.md

 ### Testing

-Running Erlang eunit tests will also evoke `cargo test` in the Rust crate, thanks to the [rebar3_cargo](https://github.com/rusterlium/rebar3_cargo) plugin.
+Running Erlang eunit tests will also invoke `cargo test` in the Rust crate, thanks to the [rebar3_cargo](https://github.com/rusterlium/rebar3_cargo) plugin.

 	$ rebar3 eunit    # unit tests